kubesphere/community/sig-multicluster/README.md

 The Multi-cluster SIG is to design and develop the management for multiple K8s clusters in KubeSphere.

+## Architecture

+The [document](./concepts-and-designs/architecture.md) explains the design of KubeSphere multi-cluster architecture.

 ## Members

 - Jeff Zhang ([@zryfish](https://github.com/zryfish)), Lead